maeugste/ship-evacuation/README.md

 ## Expected Results

+We expect to see a big diffence by changing the contolling variable.

 (What are the answers to the above questions that you expect to find before starting your research?)

 ## References

+Papers:

+SOLAS International Convention for the safety of life at sea 1974.

+Social force model for pestrian dynamics Helbling

+Modelling Situations of Evacuation in a Multi-level Building.
+Code

 (Add the bibliographic references you intend to use) (Explain possible extension to the above models)